microsoftgraph/dataconnect-solutions/solutions/esa/README.md

 ## Synapse Pipeline Template

-As a pre-requisite, ensure that the required packages are installed by following the

 1. Download the ESA pipeline template .zip from [here](https://github.com/v-travhanes/dataconnect-solutions/tree/main/solutions/esa/SynapsePipelineTemplate)

 2. Follow the [Synapse Pipeline Integration instructions](https://github.com/v-travhanes/dataconnect-solutions/blob/main/solutions/esa/Synapse%20Pipeline%20Integration/README.md) to integrate the pipeline.